kroshu/kuka_drivers/doc/wiki/Sunrise_FRI.md

 The parameters in the driver configuration file can be also changed during runtime using the parameter interface of the `robot_manager` node:
 - `send_period_ms` (integer): this parameter defines the send rate in milliseconds (with which the controller sends robot state updates).
 It must be between 1 and 10 for control and can be only changed in `inactive` and `configuring` states.
 - `receive_multiplier` (integer): this parameter defines the answer rate factor (the client should sends commands in every `receive_multiplier`*`send_period_ms` milliseconds).
 It must be at least 1 and can be only changed in `inactive` and `configuring` states.
-- `control_mode`, `command_mode` (strings): control mode related parameters, which will be combined to support the defined enums.
-They cannot be changed in active state.
+- `control_mode`: The enum value of the control mode should be given, which updates the `ControlMode` and `ClientCommandMode` parameters of FRI.
+It cannot be changed in active state.
 - `joint_damping`, `joint_stiffness` (double vectors): these parameters change the stiffness and damping attributes of joint impedance control mode.
-They will be removed after changing to using the `joint_group_impedance_controller` to adapt to conventions.
+The updated values are sent to the hardware interface using the `joint_group_impedance_controller` to adapt to conventions, but it is not possible to change them in active state due to the constraints of FRI.
+(Therefore the `joint_group_impedance_controller` is deactivated at driver activation.)
 - `position_controller_name`: The name of the controller (string) that controls the `position` interface of the robot.
 It can't be changed in active state.
 - `torque_controller_name`: The name of the controller (string) that controls the `effort` interface of the robot.
 It can't be changed in active state.